 First and foremost, I’ll be off work – the day job – for six months.
 Six months off work?
 How brilliant – I’ll be able to write all day, every day!
 That’s right, isn’t it?
-Well, when my son’s at school, I might be able to squeeze in a bit of time for writing – I’ll have the evenings as well after he’s gone to bed – but there’ll also be some of the more mundane domestic jobs to do; shopping, cleaning, cooking, etc, as well as getting him to school and then going back there for the right time.
-I want to fit as much as I can in, as well as doing some of it when he’s home so that he sees what it takes to keep an average flat comfortable and clean.
+Well, when my son’s at school, I might be able to squeeze in a bit of time for writing – I’ll have the evenings as well after he’s gone to bed – but there’ll also be some of the more mundane domestic jobs to do; shopping, cleaning, cooking, etc, as well as the school run twice a day.
+I want to fit as much as I can in, as well as doing some of it when he’s home so that he sees what it takes to keep a home comfortable and clean.

 But yes, I’ll certainly find a bit of time for some writing in there a few times a week.